bytecodealliance/wasmtime/docs/regalloc.rst

 Liveness Analysis
 =================

-Both spilling and coloring need to know exactly where SSA values are live.
+All the register allocator passes need to know exactly where SSA values are live.
 The liveness analysis computes this information.

 The data structure representing the live range of a value uses the linear layout of the function.
 All instructions and EBB headers are assigned a